alix-tz/phd/posts/009/index.md

 .. type: text
 -->

 Over the past decade, I've started a tradition of taking a sort-of-day-long hike on the 1st of January.
-There is always a chance that the whether won't be on my side, but I like the idea of starting the year peacefully and embracing nature.
+There is always a chance that the weather won't be on my side, but I like the idea of starting the year peacefully and embracing nature.

 Before starting 2023 though, and without much originality, I wanted to dedicate a last post for 2022 to looking back to my first full year of phD and focus on its biggest highlights as far as my phD project is concerned.